JiveOff/roPresence/README.md

 ## Making the game name show

-**My game name is not shown, but I want to show it, what do I do?**
 You will have to update your Privacy settings just like the following:

 <img src="https://raw.githubusercontent.com/JiveOff/roPresence/master/img/Privacy.png" alt="Privacy settings"/>